-Stress is one of the most prevalent pathologies in this wacky culture of ours, and it has only gone up with the recent economic turmoil.
+Stress is one of the most prevalent pathologies in this wacky culture of ours.
 Tons of research show that massage helps improve the markers associated with stress – things like reduced cortisol and prolactin levels, reduced anxiety, increased sense of well-being, etc.

 Even without this scientific evidence for the relaxation benefits of massage, most people instinctively understand the benefits of a nice relaxing massage to boost the circulation, calm the racing mind, and recuperate from the vagaries of work, traffic, and modern life in general.